torfsen/leaflet.zoomhome/README.md

 Install all requirements using `npm install`.

-`grunt` will run the linter, execute all tests and update the minified JS file.
-Alternatively, you can run `grunt jshint`, `grunt test`, and `grunt uglify` separately.
+The tests can be run via `grunt test` (test against the currently installed Leaflet version) or via `grunt test-all` (test against all supported Leaflet versions).

+Linting can be done via `grunt jshint`, and `grunt uglify` updates the minified JS file.

+`grunt` on its own is equivalent to running the `jshint`, `test-all` and `uglify` tasks.